getpatchwork/patchwork/docs/api.md

     http://patchwork.example.com/xmlrpc/

-Where `patchwork.example.com` refers to the URL of your patchwork instance.
+Where `patchwork.example.com` refers to the URL of your Patchwork instance.

-**NOTE:** Automatic documentation generation for the patchwork API was introduced in Patchwork v1.1.
+**NOTE:** Automatic documentation generation for the Patchwork API was introduced in Patchwork v1.1.
 Prior versions of Patchwork do not offer this functionality.

 ## Developing Your Own Client

 You need to connect to the server.
 Some methods require authentication (via HTTP Basic Auth) while others do not.
-Authentication uses your patchwork account and the on-server documention will indicate where it is necessary.
+Authentication uses your Patchwork account and the on-server documention will indicate where it is necessary.
 We will only cover the unauthenticated method here for brevity - please consult the [`xmlrpclib`] documentation for more detailed examples: